jantimon/favicons-webpack-plugin/README.md

 ## Compatibility

-favicons-webpack-plugin 2.x is compatible with html-webpack-plugin 3.x favicons-webpack-plugin 3.x is compatible with html-webpack-plugin 4.x
+favicons-webpack-plugin 2.x is compatible with html-webpack-plugin 3.x favicons-webpack-plugin 3.x - 4.x is compatible with html-webpack-plugin 4.x
+favicons-webpack-plugin 5.x is compatible with html-webpack-plugin 5.x

 ## Changelog